-If you add whole milk, which generally contains 149 kcal per 8 fl oz (240 ml) cup (source: USDA), you will consume around 140 to 170 calories by having a cup of Greek Frappe.
+If you add whole milk, which generally contains 149 kcal per 8 fl. oz.
+(240 ml) cup (source: USDA), you will consume around 140 kcal to 170 kcal by having a cup of Greek Frappe.

-As you might’ve guessed the calorie content would vary if you add skimmed, plant-based or condensed milk instead as well as if you add more than 1 teaspoon of sugar.
+As you may have guessed, the calorie content would vary if you add skimmed, plant-based, or condensed milk instead, as well as if you add more than 1 teaspoon of sugar.

 The easy-to-follow Greek caffè frappe recipe is perfect when you want to have an iced caffeinated drink.